 15.5 Take urgent and significant action to reduce the degradation of natural habitats, halt the loss of biodiversity and, by 2020, protect and prevent the extinction of threatened species

-In FY 2023/24, 100% of our leather was procured from certified tanneries.
+In FY 2024/25, 100% of our leather was procured from certified tanneries.
 We are committed to avoiding deforestation and forest degradation driven by sourcing leather.
 We are also committed to not sourcing leather from high-risk countries and have set a target to use leather from certified tanneries only.
+In addition, 100% of our viscose was ‘Green Shirt’ rated in the Canopy Hot Button Report in FY 2024/25.
+This ensures suppliers have been audited and assessed as low risk of sourcing from Ancient and Endangered Forests, and are ZDHC-compliant.

-1. In order to calculate the percentage of FSC certified paper-based packaging, we have relied on the accuracy of the information supplied to us by our nominated packaging suppliers regarding the value of certified paper packaging sold to Burberry.
+Note: In order to calculate the percentages of FSC®-certified paper-based packaging, we have relied on the accuracy of the information supplied to us by packaging manufacturers directly managed and/or nominated by Burberry regarding the packaging sold to Burberry.
+Figures are based on total spend on in-scope packaging, where the packaging is made entirely, or at least more than 50% by weight, from paper materials.

 5.5 Ensure women’s full and effective participation and equal opportunities for leadership at all levels of decision-making in political, economic and public life